dewi-alliance/hotspot-manufacturers/silictec.md

 Contact details for this will be provided after your application is submitted on GitHub.

 ## Budget & Capital (required)
 * How many of these are you hoping to make and sell?
+4000 pieces per quater
 * How much money will be required up-front?
 How much money do you have on-hand, and how much do you have access to?
+Silictec (Shenzhen) is not a newly stablished company and we have mature production and marketing lines, we have stable company profit income so we don't have any problem about the upfront fundation.
 * What is your plan for additional financing if required?
 This is the second biggest risk in new hardware ventures - getting almost over the line and then running out of cash.

 ## Risks & Challenges (required)